Zhen3r/pro-forma/final.md

 ## 4. Modeling

-Following is a detailed description of independent variables:
+Following is a detailed description of independent variables used in our modeling:

 `spots_num_census`: the total number of parking spaces on this street segment